o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 To ensure GameLift recognizes your local machine as a Compute that is available to start game sessions, start a server locally with the appropriate credentials.

 Notes:
-- In the `HostId` property should be filled with the `ComputeName`
+- In the `HostId` property should be filled with the `ComputeName`;
-- `ProcessId` can be omitted; a unique default `ProcessId` will be generated out of the timestamp.
+- `ProcessId` can be omitted.
+A unique default `ProcessId` will be generated out of the timestamp.

 ```sh
 C:\GameLiftPackageWindows\MultiplayerSample.ServerLauncher.exe --rhi=null -NullRenderer -bg_ConnectToAssetProcessor=0 --console-command-file=launch_server.cfg --sv_dedicated_host_onstartup=false --sv_gameLiftEnabled=true --sv_gameliftAnywhereEnabled=true --sv_gameliftAnywhereWebSocketUrl="<WebSocketUrl>" --sv_gameliftAnywhereAuthToken="<AuthToken>" --sv_gameliftAnywhereFleetId="<FleetId>" --sv_gameliftAnywhereHostId="<ComputeName>" --sv_gameliftAnywhereProcessId="<ProcessId>"